nvx/subspace-relay/README.md

 running on a computer that can interact with a physical reader.

-There are two sides of the communication in Subspace Relay, the relay side which exposes a card/reader/etc, and a consumer that utilises it.
-Relays are designed to be simple and controlled by the consumer.
-Some patterns may involve a single consumer application connecting to multiple relays while others may only talk to one relay.
+There are two sides of the communication in Subspace Relay, the relay side which exposes a card/reader/etc, and a controller that utilises it.
+Relays are designed to be simple and controlled by the controller.
+Some patterns may involve a single controller application connecting to multiple relays while others may only talk to one relay.

 Some patterns possible with Subspace Relay:
 * Talking to a card across the internet